Is poor gut health preventing you from achieving a happy weight?

 Caring for your gut

-The importance of caring for the bugs in our gut is gaining more popularity nowadays.
-Now that evidence shows how friendly gut bacteria can aid in weight loss and management, we should include certain foods to promote such a healthier gut environment.
+The importance of caring for the bugs in our gut is gaining more popularity, particularly because now the evidence reflects how friendly gut bacteria can aid in weight loss and management.

 - coconut kefir